Could Paint 3D create the next generation of 3D modellers?

 Paint 3D was easy to pick up, which you would expect it to be in order to remain accessible to a wide demographic.

 The first thing I did was create a 3D version of The Big Dot Company “logo”.

 Feeling more confident with the software, I then created a bear!

-One of my favourite things about being a professional designer is the expectation from friends and family to design them things for free.
+One of my favourite things about being a professional designer is friends and family’s expectation to design them things for free.
 Nothing brings me more joy than making time in my busy schedule to create an eye-catching poster for a missing hamster, especially when I don’t have to worry about the stresses of getting paid for it!

 One such joyous request recently came from my friends who wanted me to design the order of service for their upcoming wedding.

 For the boring printed version of the project, I did use some fairly standard professional design software.
-On the design, however, I included a QR code that takes users to the cool, exciting, Paint 3D-created interactive version!
+However, on the design, I included a QR code that takes users to the cool, exciting, Paint 3D-created interactive version!